TechforTrade/Thunderhead-Filament-Extruder/README.md

-## Safety/Liability
+## Safety and Liability

 You are responsible for your own safety.
+This machine is under development.
+Please see the text in the license regarding **Disclaimer of Warranties and Limitation of Liability**.